BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/14_1_Verifying_Your_Tor_Setup.md

   "warnings": "Warning: unknown new rules activated (versionbit 28)" }
 ```
+This hidden service will allow connections to your `bitcoind` over the Bitcoin Network.

 > :book: *What is a Tor Hidden Service?* A hidden service (aka "an onion service") is a service that is accessible via Tor.
 Connection made to that service _using the Onion Network_ will be protected.
 In this case, there is a hidden service for `bitcoind` on Testnet, but there are also visible services using IPv4 and IPv6.